top of page

 Let’s talk about how to optimise your nutrition.
 But first, an important note:

 If you’re finding it hard to eat or drink, struggling to maintain your weight, have a reduced appetite, swallowing difficulties, or any other dietary concerns, please let your healthcare team know.
-They can refer you to a dietitian for tailored advice - or you can ask for a referral yourself if you’re feeling worried.
+They can refer you to an NHS dietitian for tailored advice - or you can ask for a referral yourself if you’re feeling worried.

 Here are my expert tips to help you prepare nutritionally for cancer treatment: